Cacao-Agroforestry

 Number of shade trees planted during restoration

-The total of grafted criollo trees that have be planted
+The total number of grafted Criollo trees that have be planted

 The Unique Cacao at BFREE

-Who discovered the rare cacao trees at BFREE?
+When were the Criollo cacao trees discovered at BFREE?

-Based on the advice of cacao experts, beans from the wild trees were submitted for genetic testing to the Heirloom Cacao Preservation Fund (HCP).
-The results determined that this could be the original chocolate tree, 100% pure Criollo parentage, grown and revered by the ancient Maya Civilizations.
+Once believed lost to hybridization, 100% pure Criollo cacao is a true relic.
+In 2015, based on the advice of cacao experts, beans from the wild trees were submitted for genetic testing.
+The results determined that this could be the original chocolate tree, 100% pure Criollo parentage, grown and revered by early indigenous peoples thousands of years ago.

-What designation does the BFREE cacao species hold?
+What designation does the BFREE Criollo cacao hold?

 Does BFREE have chocolate made from its Cacao for sale?

-Take a Tour of the BFREE Cacao Fields!
+Take a Tour of the BFREE Cacao Agroforest

 A large canopy tree in the agro-forestry cacao fields at BFREE.